mariaaaaazzz/texteditor/README.md

 ## Changelog

 Revision: I added spaces between ")" and "]" for every if statement or loops in both the SimpleStringBuffer file and the gapBuffer file.
+I also added a public SimpleStringBuffer() constructor to fix the compilation error.